<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Clean tablet (3)

-We’ve discussed the importance of this with regards to the metrics you choose to ‘tell your athlete’s story’ in past blog posts (and we will be diving more deeply into other aspects of this).
+We’ve discussed the importance of this regarding the metrics you choose to ‘tell your athlete’s story’ in past blog posts (and we will be diving more deeply into other aspects of this).
 We’ve also discussed some of the processing elements that can affect the quality of your data.
-However, in this article I want to really take us back to basics and consider perhaps the most obvious and so often overlooked elements: the surface you put your force plates on.
+However, in this article, I want to take us back to basics and consider perhaps the most obvious and so often overlooked element: the surface you put your force plates on.

 Drake and I want to walk you through why this is so important before we go on to explain how the ground we put our force plates on can affect how we identify take-off, which, of course, is pretty important if we’re interested in studying metrics like jump height, phase duration, and modified RSI.

 So, it should be obvious that one of the first things we have to do with our force plates is set them up.
-And, of course, these means finding somewhere to physically place them on.
-The problem is however that the floor surfaces force plate users have access to will vary on an coach-by-coach, and perhaps day-by-day basis.
+And, of course, this means finding somewhere to physically place them on.
+The problem is, however, that the floor surfaces force plate users have access to will vary on a coach-by-coach and perhaps day-by-day basis.

-Now, I just mentioned Drake and for those of you who don’t know him, let me take this opportunity to introduce him.
-Drake Berberet is not only a really nice fella, but he’s also super-bright and an integral part of the Hawkin Dynamics family.
-See the cool content that pops up on your social media feeds?
-That’s Drake.
-And he’s a coach with access to a lot of the different surfaces many of you will be familiar with so he went off and collected a ton of countermovement jump (CMJ) force data using his Hawkin Dynamics system.
+Now, I just mentioned Drake, and for those of you who don’t know him, let me take this opportunity to introduce him.
+Drake Berberet is not only a nice fella, but he’s also super-bright and an integral part of the Hawkin Dynamics family.
+And he’s a coach with access to a lot of the different surfaces many of you will be familiar with, so he went off and collected a ton of countermovement jump (CMJ) force data using his Hawkin Dynamics system.

 A more detailed explanation of the method and images of the testing surfaces can be found at the end of this article.